-- Project 1: Swarm simulation for general case (all features) for N=2 and N=10 cases.
+- Homework 2: Swarm simulation for general case (all features) for N=2 and N=10 cases.
 Vary all parameters individually to illustrate impacts on swarm behavior (e.g., increase repulsion gain and show it will keep agents farther apart, generally).

-- Project 2: Due Tues.
-March 4, in class: (i) Simulation of political elections problem (cognitive variables case), case of two cogntitive variables, n=2 (e.g., "positions" on two different policies), N=10 voters, choice of nonlinear interactions, adjustment of parameters, and effects on candidate choice for the case of two candidates.
-You may start by modifying your simulation for Project 1. (ii) Complete your reading about "role theory and dynamic"s in your textbook (it is in both books) to prepare for classroom discussion on modeling and analysis for this case.
+- Homework 3: (i) Simulation of political elections problem (cognitive variables case), case of two cogntitive variables, n=2 (e.g., "positions" on two different policies), N=10 voters, choice of nonlinear interactions, adjustment of parameters, and effects on candidate choice for the case of two candidates.
+You may start by modifying your simulation for Project 1; (ii) do all proofs in the Liu/Passino noisy swarm paper, adding in all steps/explanations.

 - Social choice: Nest-site selection by honeybees, "swarm cognition," connections between group choice and individual/neural level choice.